partkeepr/PartKeepr/README.md

 Project Status
 --------------

-This project is currently in pre-alpha stage.
-The code is currently pretty messy, there's not much documentation so far.
+This project is currently in alpha stage.
+Code quality is improving constantly.
+However, this project is not ready for production yet.
+Please try it out, but handle with care!
-Also please note that this project uses components I've used in earlier projects, which are based on earlier projects... you get the point.

 Demo Site
 ---------

 To test everything which has been written so far, please visit http://demo.partkeepr.org for a demo which is built from the git sources once an hour.

 Requirements
 ------------